Family Drama; Tragedy

 We call this bad boy a "family drama" for the obvious reason that it concerns a family.
-Over the course of the play, we watch the Helmer family disintegrate as fast as Kool Aid in water.
+Over the course of the play, we watch the Helmer family disintegrate faster than Kool Aid in water.

 We also dub it a tragedy, though it's a bit different than the Greek or Elizabethan versions.
-Ibsen's version of tragedy is all about the individual vs. a corrupt popular society.
-This is the opposite trajectory of a lot of previous tragedies.
+Ibsen's version of tragedy is all about the individual vs. corrupt popular society.
+This is the opposite trajectory from a lot of previous tragedies.

 In Ibsen's version of tragedy, society was never any good to begin with.
-A Doll's House, for example, shows Nora (and debatably all its characters) trapped in a society defined by restrictive gender roles.
+A Doll's House, for example, shows Nora (and maybe all its characters) trapped in a society defined by restrictive gender roles.
 In order to become more than a doll, Nora must shatter the cornerstone that her entire society is based on: marriage.

 There you go: individual vs. corrupt popular society.
 In this tragedy, we don't get blood and death at the end; we get the death of a marriage and of the characters' old selves.
 Ibsen presents these things as the price of self-fulfillment: in order to make a freedom omelette, you need to crack a few marriage eggs.